 By Using a Stable Disc and Releasing it Flat

 The main focus is to release the disc straight by pulling it off across your chest.
 The most important thing is not to start high and release it low or the other way around.
 You must throw it straight all the way right from the get-go.
-Or else, you will see the disc flying in hyzer and anhyzer angle instead of it flying straight as you want to.
+Or else, you will see the disc flying in anhyzer and anhyzer angle instead of it flying straight as you want.

-Another way to throw a disc golf disc straight is by using an understable disc and release it at a hyzer angle.
-When it comes to an understandable disc, you can always refer to the flight rating system and check on the turn rating in looking for an understandable disc.
+To throw a disc golf disc straight, consider using an understable disc and releasing it with a hyzer angle.
+You can find an understable disc by checking its turn rating in the flight rating system.
 In this throw, we are looking at a turn rating of -2 or lower.
 Usually, these discs can perform well on the hyzer flip shots..

 You can also try making some adjustments when it comes to throwing a hyzer release.
 If you notice that the disc continues to turn after flipping to flat, you have the option to throw the disc with a more hyzer release to balance it.
 Another way to adjust is to use a lesser flippy disc in your bag.